How to Write Meta Descriptions

 Let me reiterate: a good meta description is short, snappy, and increases clickthrough, all while aptly describing the content it’s tied to.
 A bad meta description doesn’t.

 That being said, some pages aren’t designed to convert, or they don’t need an actionable meta description.
-For example, about pages or contact us pages.

 Bad meta descriptions are sneaky.
 They’re not always easy to spot and, on the surface, they often look just fine.
 But dark things lurk beneath their passive language and bland copy.